 How To Make A Nursing Cover Scarf

-Select fabric the fabric for your DIY nursing cover.
-You will want a lightweight to midweight linen or cotton material, woven or knit.
+Select the fabric for your DIY nursing cover.
+You will want a lightweight to mid-weight linen or cotton material, woven or knit.
 Most fabric you buy is 60 inches wide by 36 inches long so you only need a yard.
 You will want to cut your fabric down to 60 by 30.

-You are making an infinity nursing scarf so you will want to pin along the edge where the two ends meet.
+You are making an infinity nursing scarf so you will want to pin along the raw edges where the two ends meet.
 So in the photo above, it is the edge at the bottom of the photo.
 (The doubled over fabric is at the top of the photo.)
-This creates a fabric loop which you can wear as a bunched up scarf and then spread out and rearrange to function as a DIY nursing cover when needed.
+This creates a fabric loop which you can wear as a bunched up infinity scarf and then spread out and rearrange to function as a DIY nursing cover when needed.